 Often they leave you with the impression that OS's make specific changes to

 the MBR and partition tables that must be preserved or else that OS will crash.

 This makes it difficult to evaluate what may happen if you wish to deviate

 from the step-by-step instructions or if you have to revise or redo something.

 I hope this exercise has provided insight into just what changes to the

 partitions and boot records are made when you install multiple operating

 systems and use a boot manager.

-The purpose here has not been to tell you how you should create
+The purpose here has not been to tell you how

 your own multiboot setup, but to give you the background knowledge to tailor